HussainAther/philosophy/neuro/reductionism.md

 Examining arguments of how neuroscience and psychology relate to philosophy by looking at how skeptics and enthusiasts have touched upon the subject.
-We're going to take apart how psychology and cognitive sciecne can be reduced to neuroscience.
+We're going to take apart how psychology and cognitive science can be reduced to neuroscience.

 ## Principled skepticism